-I'm a Computer Science engineer which has been developing software for more than 10 years now.
-After founding a startup I've had the opportunity to learn other skills like: analyzing business models, raising money, hiring/firing, managing projects, data-driven decision making, UX, graphic design and online marketing.
+I'm a Computer Engineer which has been developing software for more than 10 years now.
+After founding a startup I've had the opportunity to learn other skills like: analyzing business models, raising money, hiring/firing, managing projects, data-informed decision making, UX, graphic design and online marketing.

 September 2014 - July 2016, 1 year and 11 months

 Histories - Amazing historical facts near you.
 In our third and last startup pivot we developed an app that teaches you history when walking around.
 When you walk by a historical site you will receive a notification with a short history article which tells the story of what happened there.

 Our app was downloaded 500,000 times and used by more than 100,000 users each month, included more than 5,000 location based history articles of Spain and London and received an average rating of 4.5 out of 5 from 2,000 reviews.

 During this time we were granted with 50k€ and we managed to get 1% of the users to pay 6€ on average unfortunately we couldn't reach a large enough user base to create a profitable business.

 In this last stage we were 5 in the team although 2 were working full time on the content.
 During this stage our main focus was to take a data driven approach when taking decisions.
 We measured user activity and behaviour to learn which features made sense and which could be discarded.
 We started to control our software quality with metrics too and published to production apps with 99.5% crash-free sessions.